-* It isn’t as easy as just adding step 1 and step 2.
+Tip: It isn’t as easy as just adding the number of sevens (4) and the number of clubs (13).
 If you did this for this example, you’d get 17 cards, not the correct answer of 16.
 The reason for this is that one of the cards in our example is both a club AND a number 7.

 It gets a LOT more complex if you’re playing a card game, you have a certain number of cards in your hand, and you want to know your odds of getting a certain card if you are drawing a certain number of cards.
 You have to use something called a hypergeometric distribution to figure out the odds.
 The formula is: